helium/longfi-platformio/getting-started.md

 In this guide, you will learn:

 * How to setup your PlatformIO IDE environment
-* How to create. build, upload a simple embedded application
+* How to create, build, upload a simple embedded application
 * How to program a basic application that will send packets over the Helium Network
 * Verify real-time packets sent to the Helium Console via Hotspot that's in range